jestjs/jest/packages/jest-mock/README.md

 Sets the default return value for the function.

+##### `.mockImplementationOnce(function)`

+Pushes the given mock implementation onto a FIFO queue of mock implementations for the function.

 ##### `.mockImplementation(function)`

-Sets a mock implementation for the function.
+Sets the default mock implementation for the function.

 ##### `.mockReturnThis()`